-Mark Yandell of the Eccles Institute of Human Genetics, University of Utah assisted in the annotation jamboree.
+Prof. Mark Yandell of the Eccles Institute of Human Genetics, University of Utah assisted in the annotation jamboree.
 This was a special privilege and he and his team of computer scientists were responsible for developing MAKER, the genome annotation pipeline that was employed to predict the ORFs present in the F. circinatum genome.
+During his visit to the University of Pretoria, Mark presented a seminar, entitled "Next generation genomics" in which he discussed concepts behind MAKER and genome annotation.
 With assistance of his graduate student Carson Holt, Mark contributed significantly to the annotation jamboree by providing comparative analyses between the genomes of F. circinatum, F. virticillioides and other fungi for which genome data are available.

 Prior to the jamboree, in January, annotators participated in a short course in genome annotation using the viewer and editor Apollo and presented by Brenda Wingfield.
-These annotations were completed during the jamboree in May.
-Nearly 15 000 protein coding genes have now been identified from the
+These annotations were completed during the jamboree.
+Nearly 15 000 protein coding genes have now been identified from the 44 Mb genome, many having an unknown function.
+Furthermore, results from comparative genome analyses have revealed that some genes have been lost and others gained during the evolution of this important pine pathogen.